-When specifying a principal procedure/treatment, the total cost models captured approximately 25% of the variability, as measured by the R2 between the predicted and observed costs.
-The average mean squared error was 1.6.
-The maximum amount of variability captured was 63%.
-The reasons for variability in models include the variability in the care costs, the limited number of variables provided for the models, and limiting the models to either logistic or log-linear models.
+When specifying a principal procedure/treatment, the total cost models captured approximately 19% of the variability, as measured by the R2 between the predicted and observed costs.
+The average mean squared error was 1.7.
+The maximum amount of variability captured was 64%.
+The reasons for variability in our models include the variability in the care costs, the limited number of variables provided for the models, and limiting the models to either logistic or log-linear models.
+Variability in medical costs is well known, and we also found significant variability between research study findings, making comparisons of our results to those in the literature difficult.